Kequc/knex-stringcase/README.md

 `(obj) => moment.isMoment(obj)`

 The second parameter will give you the name of the column.
-Or if nested it will give you the name of the column in dot notation `"root.name.name"`.
+The name of the column is nested in dot notation `"root.name.name"`.
 If you wish to only return shallow results simply ignore everything beyond root.

 `(obj, name) => name !== 'root'`